 This temperature is indicated by the third character from the right of the OPN.
-This character can take the values S
+This character can take the values S, T or V.

 These characters identify the maximum temperature of use of the AMD Athlon (TM) XP: V = 85 º C, T = 90 º C, S = 95 º C.

 For the AMD Athlon 64, Athlon 64 X2 (all sockets and all frequencies) and Phenom the optimal temperature is 60 ° C